Shakil-RU/Modelsim_Tutorial/README.md

-# ModelSim Tutorial For Beginners
+# ModelSim Install Tutorial For Beginners

 ## ModelSim Installation on Windows